uestla/ReCaptchaControl/README.md

 	You can also implement your own requester.
 Just make sure it implements the [ReCaptchaControl\Http\Requester\IRequester](src/ReCaptchaControl/Http/Requester/IRequester.php) interface.

-	It basically requires a single `public function post($url, array $values = [])` method which takes URL, performs a HTTP POST request with given `$values` and returns body of the response as a string.
+	It basically requires a single `public function post(string $url, array $values = []): string` method which takes URL, performs a HTTP POST request with given `$values` and returns body of the response as a string.
 In case of a failure, `ReCaptchaControl\Http\Requester\RequestException` should be thrown.

 	You can then use it the same way as above: